ggpedro/ggpedro/README.md

 ## Welcome!
 I'm Pedro Dias, Data Scientist and Low-Code Developer

-- 🔭 I’m currently working on some projects to agreggate my portfolio
+- 🔭 I’m currently working on some projects to agreggate to my portfolio
 - 🌱 Recently coming back to GIT
 - 💬 Any challenges with data or low-code development?
 Chat me!